mu-biomed/retimat/doc/tutorials.rst

 We can check that by reading the images and trying to visualize the segmentation as in the previous tutorial.

 In the segmentation is not available, we recommend using `OCT Explorer <https://iibi.uiowa.edu/oct-reference>`_ software to do so.
-OCT Explorer allows you to load your images and save segmentation in a ``xml`` file that can be read by RETIMAT.
+OCT Explorer allows you to load your images and save the segmentation as an ``xml`` file that can be read by RETIMAT.

-After we have the segmentation data we need to decide which features we want to compute.
+After segmentation, we need to decide which features we want to compute.
 There are four categories of features:

-* Thickness: the most common.
+* *Thickness*: average thickness values over predefined macular sectors.
-* Foveal pit morphology
+* *Foveal pit morphology*: geometrical features of the foveal pit morphology (slope, radius, ...).
-* Reflectance: image quality
+* *Reflectance*: features related with image intensity.
-* Texture analysis
+* *Texture analysis*: features that measure statistical properties of the thickness surface.

+Each feature type requires a different set of processing steps.
+In the next steps basic thickness feature extraction is described.
+The source code of is `available <https://github.com/drombas/retimat/blob/main/tutorials/Thickness_Analysis.mlx>`_.
+If you want to extract non-thickness features please check the other `tutorials <https://github.com/drombas/retimat/blob/main/tutorials>`_.

 1. Load the files
 ^^^^^^^^^^^^^^^^^